Create a Third Party Exam

 • Use Another Platform

-• If your exam platform does not match an option shown above, select this option.
-You will be required to provide the name of the Exam Platform so your testers will know what site or platform to navigate to.
+• If your exam platform does not match the above option, select this option.
+You will be required to provide the name of the Exam Platform so your tester takers will know what site or platform to navigate.
 If you include a Direct Exam URL, they will also be prompted to navigate to that URL.

 If you select one of the commonly used platform names, the Platform Name will be automatically populated for you.